openbible-io/en_ult/README.md

   * Retain the literal nature of the text–it should complement the “dynamic” UST rather than be similar to it.
   * Use vocabulary and phrases that differ from the UST.
 The two translations fail to help the MTT when they are the same.
   * Where possible, use common vocabulary that is easy to translate into another language.
-  * Spell out numbers up to two words (e.g., five hundred).
-If they are longer than two words, use numerals (e.g., 123).
+  * Spell out numbers up to and including ten (e.g., one, two…).
+For numbers larger than ten, use numerals (e.g., 11, 12…).

 ### Translation Glossary